gregriff/ducky/README.md

 - *Why not use the IDE's LLM interface?*
 > I believe LLMs work best in a seperate window when writing software.
 This makes the programmer think more about their prompts and discourages vibe coding.

-- *Why include the `less` pager?*
-> I thought it may be useful to allow full-text search of the chat history.
-Instead of implementing this from scratch I decided to use a familiar tool that was made specifically for this use case.

 - *How to select text and copy to clipboard?*
 > tldr; For now, you are only able to select and copy text that is visible on screen, using either the terminal emulator or multiplexer's dedicated text-selection keybind.